spm/spm/README.txt

 particularly the "Documentation" page.
 Of the resources listed there perhaps the most useful starting point are the SPM course notes, which explain the concepts and theories implemented in SPM at a lower level than the articles in the peer reviewed literature.
-There is no manual.

 Note that SPM uses NIFTI-1 format images as standard.
 See http://nifti.nimh.nih.gov/dfwg/ for more information on this.